carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 to respect the privacy rights of "natural persons" (as distinct from public figures and corporations).

-The GDPR defines Personal data as:
+The GDPR defines Personal Data as:

 > ...Personal data are any information which are related to an identified or identifiable
 > natural person.